 – from “Echoes of the Jazz Age” (1931) by F. Scott Fitzgerald

-The frat boys scampered off.
+That was good enough for the frat boys, who scampered off.
 Their opposites simply switched over to bombing me.
+As they advanced rocks bounced closer.
 A tumbling bottle shattered on the sidewalk.
-Rocks bounced closer as I closed the door.
-A piece of brick smashed through its bottom panel of glass to strike my right shin.
+I closed the door, then a piece of brick smashed through its bottom panel of glass to strike my right shin.

-When we lit out after them, there were at least a half dozen men running in my impromptu posse of employees and pinball players.
+When we lit out after them, there were six or seven men running in the impromptu posse of employees and pinball players.
 The hooligans scattered, but my focus was solely on the one who’d plunked me.
 Hemmed in by three of us in a parking lot, he faked one way, then cut to the other.
-His traction gave way slightly in the gravel paving, and I tackled him by the legs.
+His traction gave way slightly in the gravel paving.
+As he stumbled to regain his balance I tackled him by the legs.

 The others got away.
 With some help from my friends, we marched the captured 19-year-old back toward the theater.
+I could feel the adrenaline coursing through my limbs.
 During the trek east on Grace, the culprit said something that provoked one in my group to suddenly punch him.
 That, while the punchee’s arms were being held.

 A policeman, who had just arrived, saw it.
 He sarcastically complimented the puncher for his aggressive “technique” before the street-fighting man was hauled off in the paddy wagon.
 In contrast, I told the vigilante puncher he had overreached in hitting the kid unnecessarily, especially while he was helpless.